Petitions guidance FAQs

 - refer the petition to another Committee or Director, with or without a recommendation or comment

 - refer the petition to the relevant Community Planning Partner, with or without a recommendation or comment, if appropriate

 - take no further action and give a reason for this

 Is there anything else I should be aware of?

 Those signing a petition should be aware that the detail of the petition and the names and addresses of signatories (but not their signatures) will be available for public access on our website as part of the agenda pack for the meeting of the Audit and Scrutiny Committee.

 How will I hear what has been decided about my petition?

-The decision of the Audit and Scrutiny Committee, and any reason for that decision, will be recorded in the minute of the meeting and a copy of that minute will be sent to you.
+The decision of the Scrutiny and Petitions Committee, and any reason for that decision, will be recorded in the minute of the meeting and a copy of that minute will be sent to you.
 Should your petition have been referred to another person or organisation you should receive further communication from that source.
 There will be no right of appeal in response to a final decision made in response to a petition.